My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 The Pebble Beach Tour ‘d Elegance is my favorite event of Monterey Car Week.
-The Tour was created to prove that the cars competing in the Pebble Beach Concours are actually roadworthy, even if they are rarely driven.
-The Tour entrants drive down Highway 1, one of the most beautiful roads in the world.
-If there is a tie between cars in the Concours, the car that completed the Tour wins.
-Another reason the Tour is so great is that it is free and open to the public — a rare thing at Car Week.
-Walking around the cars as they sit at the start line is surreal – it’s hard to believe just how many special cars are in one place, especially if you really know what you are looking at.
-Get there early, though, as it gets crowded quickly.
-The Concours has classes, and each year has several special classes.
+It was created in 1998 to prove that the cars competing in the Pebble Beach Concours are actually roadworthy, even if they are rarely driven.
+The Tour entrants drive down Highway 1, one of the world’s most beautiful roads.
+Besides the drive, there is another great reason to drive your cars in the Tour.
+If there is a tie for an award between cars in the Concours, the car that completed the Tour wins.
+Another reason the Tour is so great is that it is free and open to the public — unlike the very expensive concours.
+Walking around the cars as they sit at the start line is surreal — it’s hard to believe just how many special cars are in one place, especially if you really know what you are looking at.
+Get there early (by 7 am), though, as it gets crowded quickly.
+The Concours has many classes, consisting of recurring themes and one-offs.
 This year’s special classes included the 60th anniversary of the Shelby 427 Cobra, the 75th anniversary of F1, and the designs of Virgil Exner.
-It was a great lineup, but not quite as impressive as last year’s show, which included the wedge-shaped concept cars and the FIA GT1 cars.
-My list has no pre-war cars, both because I am more interested in post-war cars and because I didn’t get enough photos of the pre-war cars that I wanted to feature.
+It was an incredible lineup, but not quite as impressive as last year’s show, which included the wedge-shaped concept cars and the FIA GT1 cars.
+My list has a heavy postwar bias, as I’m more interested in postwar cars, and I didn’t get enough shots of the prewar cars I liked.

-This Ferrari 410 Superamerica was a favorite of mine as soon as I saw it.
+This Ferrari 410 Superamerica was an instant favorite of mine.
 Finished in gorgeous Oro Chiaro Metallico (Light Gold Metallic) with a tan interior, this car is one of twelve early Pininfarina-bodied Series 1 cars.
-The 410 Superamerica was the top of the Ferrari range in its day, combining a luxurious GT car chassis and the monster 5-liter, 340-horsepower Lampredi V12.
-As Car & Driver said: “Owning one is, or should be, the goal of every automotive enthusiast anywhere.”
+The details on this car are just perfect, from the tire stickers to the chrome trim.
+The 410 Superamerica was the top of the Ferrari range in its day, combining a comfortable GT car chassis and the monster 5-liter, 340-horsepower Lampredi V12.
+As Car & Driver put it in their road test: “Owning one is, or should be, the goal of every automotive enthusiast anywhere.”
 Each 410 Superamerica was built to the original customer’s wishes, so each car is slightly different from the rest.

 This car was the fourth 410 Superamerica built, and it has several unique features, such as the foglights on the grill and a dashboard-mounted rearview mirror.
-It was shown at the 1956 New York Auto Show on the Luigi Chinetti Motors stand.
+It was shown at the 1956 New York Auto Show on the stand of Luigi Chinetti Motors.
 This car was recently restored by Paul Russell & Company to its original Auto Show specification.
 Every 410 Superamerica is a special car, but this one is easily my favorite.

 1961 Aston Martin DB4 GT Zagato